Acupuncture For Pain Management In Brooklyn NYC

 How do I find an acupuncturist?

 Because acupuncture is an alternative treatment method, there may be different training programs to become an acupuncturist.
-If you are seeking an acupuncturist, you should find a certified provider who completed an ACAOM-accredited program.
-This would ensure they have completed clean needle courses and completed their certification exams in Oriental medicine, Acupuncture, and Biomedicine.
+If you are seeking an acupuncturist, you should find a certified provider.

 Acupuncture, like many other holistic treatments, should not be the only service that you access.
 It should be one of many interventions on your chronic pain treatment plan.
 You should access other services to ensure you are able to heal and reduce your pain as soon as possible.
 These include physical or occupational therapy, cryotherapy, aqua therapy, trigger point therapy, and any other services that your pain doctor recommends.